zuoxingdong/VIN_TensorFlow/README.md

 ## Frequently Asked Questions

-- **Q: ** How to get reward image `\bar{R}` from observation ?
+- **Q: ** How to get reward image from observation ?
     - **A: ** Observation image has 2 channels.
 First channel is obstacle image (0: free, 1: obstacle).
 Second channel is goal image (0: free, 10: goal).
 For example, in 8x8 grid world, the shape of an input tensor with batch size 128 is [128, 2, 8, 8].
 Then it is fed into a convolutional layer with [3, 3] filter and 150 feature maps, followed by another convolutional layer with [3, 3] filter and 1 feature map.
 The shape of the output tensor is [128, 1, 8, 8].
 This is the reward image.

-- **Q: ** What is exactly transition model $\bar{P}$, and how to obtain value image by VI-module from reward image ?
+- **Q: ** What is exactly transition model, and how to obtain value image by VI-module from reward image ?
     - **A: ** Let us assume batch size is 128 under 8x8 grid world.
 Once we obtain the reward image with shape [128, 1, 8, 8], we do convolutional layer for q layers in VI module.
-The [3, 3] filter represents the transition probabilities $\bar{P}$.
+The [3, 3] filter represents the transition probabilities.
 There is a set of 10 filters, each for generating a feature map in q layers.
 Each feature map corresponds to an "action".
 Note that this is larger than real available actions which is only 8.
 Then we do a channel-wise Max Pooling to obtain the value image with shape [128, 1, 8, 8].
 Finally we stack this value image with reward image for a new VI iteration.